Caregiver Experience: What to Look for When Hiring

 As with any healthcare role, it’s important to find someone who is trustworthy, dependable, and responsible.
 In addition to the general expectations of the job — such as showing up on time — caregivers should understand how to be professional in both good and bad situations.

 Professionalism is a trait that is built off of all types of work experience.
-But when it comes to hiring, you can also gauge how a candidate is presenting themselves during their interview and throughout the hiring process.
+But when it comes to hiring, you can also gauge how a candidate presents themself during the interview and throughout the hiring process.
 This is your first look into how they might behave on the job.

 Examples:

-- Showing up to the interview on time and is dressed professionally
+- Showing up to the interview on time in professional attire

 - Sharing past caregiving experience examples of resolving conflicts with team members/coworkers